jhembe/website-downloader/README.md

 ## Example

-To download the OpenAI homepage and save it to the directory `/home/user/Downloads/OpenAI`, run the following command:
+To download my accessquote site and save it to the directory `/home/user/{username}/localWebsites`, run the following command:

-``bash
+`
-python download_website.py --url https://accessquote.netlify.app/ --output /home/user/Downloads/OpenAI
+python download_website.py

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing